WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-displayindex <value>` - Sets display index to \<value\>.
 Only works if USE_SDL is defined and SWDS is not defined.

 ## Misc

-* `-menupaintduringinit` - Forces the main menu override to immediately perform paint traversal when PaintTraversal() is called, instead of waiting until the main menu layout initialization routine is finished.
+* `-menupaintduringinit` - Forces the main menu override to immediately perform paint traversal when `CHudMainMenuOverride::PaintTraverse()` is called, instead of waiting until the main menu layout initialization routine is finished.